EdgarQuinones/EdgarQuinones/README.md

 # Edgar Quinones's Projects
 Hello!
 I am currently a Jr pursuing my bachelor's in Information Technology.
 My goal is to get a job in cybersecurity as that is what I enjoy doing most.
-Below you will see the various projects, and competitions I have created and participated in.
+Below you will see the various projects and competitions I have created and participated in.
 ## My Projects and Competitions
 ### Projects
 - [Virtual Homelab](https://github.com/EdgarQuinones/Virtual-HomeLab): Virtual Homelab I have fully configured and working properly.